darya & amar

 €€

 Podgorica's most iconic restaurant.
-Stone walls, wooden beams, and a menu that reads like a tour of Montenegrin heritage.
-Order the pršut platter.
+Stone walls, wooden beams, and a menu built around Montenegrin heritage.
+Order the pršut platter and anything cooked under sač.

 €€